Socialising whilst off sick- What are the rules?

 As we head towards the summer months, the combination of warmer weather, sport and other distractions, causes many a HR headache, particularly surrounding the genuineness of employee sickness absence.

-Of course, most cases of sickness amongst employees are genuine and it is important that employers exercise their duty of care in allowing employees to recover from both long and short-term sickness.
 However, perhaps one of the most common questions we are asked about sickness is what exactly is an employee permitted to do whilst absent and more specifically, what can be done if they are spotted in the pub?

 Mr Kane was deemed to have been unfairly dismissed by his employer after his employment was terminated when he was seen at a local social club whilst he was off sick.
 Mr Kane had the lung condition COPD and had told his employer he was ‘in bed with his chest’.
-Mr Kane stated that he was only at the club for a brief period, however he was dismissed due to his dishonesty following a disciplinary hearing.
+Mr Kane stated that he was only at the club for a brief period, however, he was dismissed due to his dishonesty following a disciplinary hearing.

 The judge found that there was no evidence that the employer’s disciplinary rules had been breached.
 The tribunal also held that there was no medical evidence to show that going to the club had either exacerbated his poor health or delayed his return to work- which totalled 3 days.